Modular knots obey the Chebotarev law: Generalized pseudo-Anosov flows and rational Fried surgeries

-Recall that \emph{a pseudo-Anosov flow} admits the stable/unstable foliations with finite number of $k$-pronged singular orbits with $k\geq 3$ and away from them it is just an Anosov flow. \emph{A generalized pseudo-Anosov flow}, which is also called a 1-pronged pseudo-Anosov flow or a singular Anosov-flow, may admit finite number of 1-pronged singular orbits and away from them it is a pseudo-Anosov flow.
-Since the whole argument for pseudo-Anosov flows in \cite{FathiPoenaru1979} applies, a generalized pseudo-Anosov flow still admits a \emph{Markov section}, so that the proof of \cite[Theorem 1.2]{McMullen2013CM} (contained in Proof of Theorem 1.4) works as well, yielding the following assertion.
+Recall that \emph{a pseudo-Anosov flow} admits the stable/unstable foliations with a finite number of $k$-pronged singular orbits with $k\geq 3$ and, away from them, it is just an Anosov flow. \emph{A generalized pseudo-Anosov flow}, which is also called a 1-pronged pseudo-Anosov flow or a singular Anosov-flow, may admit a finite number of 1-pronged singular orbits and, away from them, it is a pseudo-Anosov flow.
+The nature of generalized pseudo-Anosov flows is less known, though there are several interesting examples, such as the one in $S^1\times S^2$ and others described in \cite{BarbotFenley2013GT}.

+One might expect the following: The whole argument for pseudo-Anosov flows in \cite{FathiPoenaru1979} persists, a generalized pseudo-Anosov flow admits a version of \emph{Markov partition}, the proof of \cite[Theorem 1.2]{McMullen2013CM} (contained in Proof of \cite[Theorem 1.4]{McMullen2013CM}) works as well, and we have a version of \Cref{thm.McM} for a generalized pseudo-Anosov flow.
+Instead of precisely verifying this argument, we invoke the notion of \emph{rational Fried surgeries} to prove the assertion.

+We first recollect the classical case.
+Let $K$ be a closed orbit of an Anosov flow and $\sigma$ a \emph{cross section} of $K$, namely, a circle on the boundary of the tubular neighborhood of $K$, that transversely intersects each of the stable/unstable flow lines twice.
+Then a \emph{Fried surgery} along $(K,\sigma)$ naturally induces an Anosov flow on the result of the Dehn surgery whose slope coincides with that of $\sigma$.
+It is defined as the combination of the blow-up along $K$ and the blow-down by parallel copies of $\sigma$, so that the orbits of the flow and the stable/unstable foliations persist in the exterior \cite{Fried1983Topology}.
+We remark that Fried surgeries are topologically equivalent to Goodman surgeries \cite{Goodman1983GD, ShannonPhD}.